Dream of Burning Wings Meaning: Freedom, Burnout, and Painful Transformation

 Falling after the wings burn

-This can reflect fear of failure, loss of confidence, or the sense that one setback could take away your freedom.
+This version usually mirrors fear of failure, loss of control, or the feeling that one mistake could take away your freedom.
+It can also reflect the emotional shock that follows a setback in waking life.

 Wings burning and then renewing